The Evolution and Future of Cloud Computing

 4. Hybrid and Multi-Cloud: The emergence of hybrid and multi-cloud strategies allowed businesses to leverage the benefits of both public and private clouds, as well as multiple cloud providers.
 This provided greater flexibility and redundancy.

-See also The Impact of Technology on Society: A Comprehensive Analysis
+See also The Evolution and Impact of Artificial Intelligence

 Benefits of Cloud Computing